Skip to main content

 • Sleep Disturbances ∞ A healthy cortisol rhythm is lowest at night, allowing for restorative sleep.
 HPA axis dysfunction can cause cortisol levels to spike in the evening, leading to difficulty falling asleep, or waking in the middle of the night with a racing mind.

 Understanding this connection is the first step toward reclaiming your health.
 These symptoms are not a personal failing; they are predictable consequences of a biological system under duress.
 The path forward involves providing your body with the signals of safety and resources it needs to recalibrate the HPA axis.
-This is achieved through foundational that speak the language of your biology.
+This is achieved through foundational lifestyle changes that speak the language of your biology.

 The Four Pillars of HPA Axis Support